sell/flipd-auto-bumper/README.md

 #### This is a in browser extension to auto bump your flipd.gg threads.

+This works by injected js into flipd site to automate the sending of a auto bump, it runs every hour but you can modify it to your liking.

 ### Installation Details

 1) Edit the `manifest.json` file to include the thread(s) link you want bumped, reason for this is to not mess up your flow when browsing the site.